Alumna Story — Joanne Brown

 Launching an innovative business venture

 Joanne and a colleague from Hallmark — who is taking the MHLP in Seniors Care in 2018 — are also working on an idea for a seniors-focused business venture.
-The two are hoping to participate in the Lean LaunchPad Accelerator Program at the Sauder School of Business in May, to advance their business case for an adult day program in their community.
+The two are hoping to participate in the Lean LaunchPad Accelerator Program at the UBC Sauder’s Robert H. Lee Graduate School in May, to advance their business case for an adult day program in their community.

 “With health authorities moving away from residential care models and encouraging seniors to stay in their homes as long as possible, we see a need for a welcoming place that offers both health and social support for frail seniors and a day of respite for their informal caregivers.
 We want to create it as a holistic model that provides meaningful social activities, emotional and spiritual support, nursing care and physiotherapy.”